 A searchable database of evidence-based programs and practices in corrections and reentry, courts, crime and crime prevention, drugs and substance abuse, juvenile justice, law enforcement, and victims and victimization.

-The U.S. Department of State selected Development Services Group, Inc. (DSG), and its partner, the Terrorism, Transnational Crime and Corruption Center (TraCCC) at George Mason University in Fairfax, NA, to build a counterterrorism annual reporting database and help the department prepare its annual Country Reports on Terrorism.
+The U.S. Department of State selected Development Services Group, Inc. (DSG), and its partner, the Terrorism, Transnational Crime and Corruption Center (TraCCC) at George Mason University in Fairfax, Va., to build a counterterrorism annual reporting database, produce an annual Annex of Statistical Information analyzing counterterrorism incidents worldwide, and help the department prepare its annual Country Reports on Terrorism.

 DSG evaluated a program of more than 60 bilingual/bicultural health services demonstration grants targeting populations with limited English-speaking ability.
 English-language minorities included speakers of Spanish, Vietnamese, Khmer, Lao, Chinese, Samoan, Tagalog, Wolof, Fulani, Korean, Thai, Cherokee, Choctaw, and other languages.